All Products

 The output indicates that the ECS instance has insufficient resources.
 The pod is scheduled to ACS.
 In this example, virtual-kubelet-cn-beijing-j is used.

-1. Run the following command to reduce the number of pods to four:
+1. Reduce the number of pods to four:

 kubectl scale deployment nginx --replicas 4